LaunchCodeEducation/liftoff/src/modules/project/deploying-java-apps.rst

    While we have to choose a specific project for the purposes of illustration, any Spring Boot project could be deployed using the same steps used in this guide.

 Clone this project and checkout the ``auth-filter`` branch.
 Base a new branch off of this called ``deploy``.
-If you’d like to keep the changes we’ll be making in your GitHub account, first fork the project to your own repository, and continue based on the new Git repository url.
+If you'd like to keep the changes we'll be making in your GitHub account, first fork the project to your own repository, and continue based on the new Git repository url.

 Here are the Git commands to carry out these steps.